corda/contract-sdk/README.md

     class MyContract : Contract {

       override fun verify(tx: LedgerTransaction) {
+          /*
-          // Verification logic here.
-Typically some kind of
+            Verification logic here.
+Typically following the lines of:

-          // get the command from the transaction
+            get the command from the transaction
-          // when (command) {
+            when (command) {
-          //  is Action -> do some checks
+             is Action -> do some checks
-          //  is SomeOtherAction -> do some other checks
+             is SomeOtherAction -> do some other checks }
-          // }
+          */
       }

       interface Commands : CommandData {